Kent State vs. Ohio NCAA Football Odds, Plays and Insights | October 23, 2021

 - Ohio's games have yet to go over 66.5 points this season.

-- The combined points per game average of the two teams, 48.7, is 17.8 points fewer than Saturday's over/under.

-- The 65 combined points per game that these two squads have allowed this season are 1.5 fewer than the 66.5 over/under in this contest.
+- The 65 combined points per game that these two squads have allowed this season are 1.5 fewer than the 66.5 total in this contest.

-- The Golden Flashes and their opponents score an average of 64.9 points per game, 1.6 fewer than Saturday's total.

-- The 66.5 total in this game is 12.8 points above the 53.7 average total in Bobcats games this season.
+- The 66.5 over/under in this game is 12.8 points above the 53.7 average total in Bobcats games this season.

 Kent State Stats and Trends

-- So far this season Kent State has two wins against the spread.
+- Kent State has two wins against the spread in seven games this year.

-- The Golden Flashes have been favored by 5.5 points or more three times this season and have covered the spread in two of them.
+- The Golden Flashes have covered the spread twice this season when favored by 5 points or more (in three chances).

-- Kent State's games this year have gone over the point total two times in seven opportunities (28.6%).

-- The Golden Flashes score 28.4 points per game, comparable to the 30.7 per matchup the Bobcats allow.
+- The Golden Flashes average 28.4 points per game, comparable to the 30.7 per contest the Bobcats give up.

 - When Kent State records more than 30.7 points, it is 2-1 against the spread and 2-1 overall.

-- Kent State is 2-1 against the spread and 2-1 overall when the team churns out more than 418.4 yards.
+- When Kent State totals over 418.4 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Golden Flashes have turned the ball over five times this season, one fewer than the Bobcats have forced (6).
+- This year, the Golden Flashes have five turnovers, one fewer than the Bobcats have takeaways (6).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.